omundy/dig245-critical-web-design/12-2/README.md

 2. First, you should implement `updateList`, since `addItem` relies on it.
 Essentially, you need to change the `innerHTML` of the `#list` element to contain a `<li>` for every task in `todos`.
 There are several ways to go about transforming `todos` into a properly formatted HTML String.
-However, for a concise and elegant, albeit more challenging, solution, I would recommend taking advantage of JavaScript's `.reduce()` function.
+We will use a `for` loop in combination with string concatenation.
+   Iterate over all of the tasks, and for each one, add it to a string as a list item.
+Once you have a completed string of all the tasks in HTML form, you can put it inside the `<ul>`.
 It is wise to ensure `updateList` is working properly before moving on to the next step.
 You can test it by manually adding some items to `todos` and then placing a single call to `updateList` at the bottom of the file.
 Then, when you load the page, you should see the elements of `todos` listed on the screen.